michTheBrandofficial/NixixJS/README.md

 ```

-## Fixed some issues:
+## Version 1.0.2:
-1. Changed the library name to nixix
+1. Changed the library name to nixix.

-2. Added the public and src folders to the .gitignore file
+## Version 1.0.3
+1. NixixJS now has support for JSX.
+JSX will be it's primary templating language.